Pudsey & Bramley A.C. is a small club with a big reputation.

 We’ve been known over the years as a maverick club, a ‘not-normal’ club.
 This may be true, but Pudsey & Bramley is a club for athletes and enthusiasts who want to be part of a small and friendly group that is focussed on success, teamwork and, above all, enjoyment of sport.

-Our weekly senior club training sessions take place on Tuesday evenings, meeting at 6:30pm at Priesthorpe School, Pudsey.
+Our weekly senior club training sessions take place on Tuesday evenings, meeting at 6:30pm near Priesthorpe School, Pudsey.
 (Click for map)

 These sessions range in distance between 6 and 11 miles and rotate each week to cover hill reps, and speed sessions of different lengths.
 The schedule of sessions is available on the CALENDAR (updated approx 1 month ahead).